tscurrie/rails-drills-to-CRUD/README.md

 Use the following when constructing a blog.
 You should not add styling or anything extra during time trials.
 This is barebones functionality.

-* We need 3 models
+* We need 2 models
   * a `user` model with the following attributes
     * `email`, `first_name`, `last_name`, `password_digest`
     * We need authentication in our `user` model, i.e. `User.confirm` and `secure_password`
-    * We need simple validations on our user, i.e. a unique `email`, email and password confirmations, and presence for both attributes.
   * an `article` model
     * `title` and `content`
     * simple validations on the title and content for presence